Hasan-Baig/SYSC3303_Group_Project/readme.txt

     -> floorSubsystem and related classes

 - File Names

-ElevatorSystem.java
-	-> The main class which initializes the floorSubsystem(client), elevatorSubsystem(client) and the Scheduler(server) threads and then starts them.
+ELEVATOR SUBSYSTEM:
+ArrivedES.java
+	-> This class implements the ElevatorState interface to set the State to Arrived and change characteristics of the Elevator.

 Elevator.java
-	-> The Elevator thread will try to get requests from the scheduler while it is stationary.
-    -> It will then handle those requests and pass an acknowledgment to the Scheduler to be passed back to the floorSubsystem.
-    -> It also changes the states of the state machine.
+	-> The Elevator threads floorsToVisit arraylist is updated by requests received from the Elevator Subsystem.
+When there are requests to be serviced and the elevator is in the IDLE state, it will service requests.
+It will also inform the scheduler through the arrival sensor at each floor it approaches to check if it should stop.
+It also changes the states of the state machine.

+ElevatorButton.java
+	-> This class simulates a floor button inside an elevator

 ElevatorState.java
 	-> This interface holds all the methods that the Elevator States use to implement the logic.

+ElevatorSubsystem.java
+	-> This class controls the elevators in the system.
+It will receive requests from the scheduler at an initialized port and will pass the request on to the appropriate elevator.

+ElevatorTest.java
+	-> A jUNIT test class to test the methods of the Elevator class.

 IdleES.java
 	-> This class implements the ElevatorState interface to set the State to Idle and change characteristics of the Elevator.

 MovingES.java
 	-> This class implements the ElevatorState interface to set the State to Moving and change characteristics of the Elevator.

-ArrivedES.java
-	-> This class implements the ElevatorState interface to set the State to Arrived and change characteristics of the Elevator.

-ElevatorTest.java
-	-> A jUNIT test class to test the methods of the Elevator class.

 Floor.java
   -> The Floor thread will read in events from an input file and will try to put a request in the scheduler